RMOnft/openDAW/packages/docs/docs-user/ui-tour.md

 Shows channel strips for each track.
 Toggle the panel with `M` or switch to the dedicated mixer view via `⇧2`.

+## Surfaces

+The interface is built on "surfaces" which wrap each browser window and manage tooltips and flyout layers.
+Advanced users can open additional windows; see the developer [Surface docs](../docs-dev/ui/surface/overview.md) for details.

 ## Developer Pages

 For internal tooling and diagnostics see: